I have an urgent dental problem and cannot find an NHS dentist. How can I get help?

 How do I complain about NHS dental care?

-To raise a complaint, you can either ask your practice for a copy of their complaints procedure or contact the NHS directly via our customer services team.
+To raise a complaint, you can either ask your practice for a copy of their complaints procedure.
 More information about the NHS complaints procedure can be found on the NHS Dorset website.
 Please note that the Ombudsman can only intervene once you have attempted to resolve the issue locally, with the practice or ICB.

 The Advocacy People